Ygallo/book-club/README.md

 ![signout](https://res.cloudinary.com/dne60wscn/image/upload/v1684239900/static/readme%20images/signout_f4fj9t.jpg)

-- The Signup, Log in, and Log out functionality was implemented using Django allauth.
+- The Signup, Login, and Log out functionality was implemented using Django allauth.
 This authentication package was integrated into the project, enabling seamless user registration, login, and logout processes.

 - To enhance the user experience, success messages were incorporated to provide immediate feedback when users successfully log in or log out

 ## My Book

-- Once the user is logged in, if it has uploaded any books, they will be displayed on this view.
-From here they have to option to edit or deleted the books uploded by themselves.
+- Once the user is logged in, they will be displayed on this view if it has uploaded any books.
+From here they have the option to edit or delete the books uploaded.

 ![my_books](https://res.cloudinary.com/dne60wscn/image/upload/v1684856399/static/readme%20images/mybooks_v7y73j.jpg)